Parkland Corporation: History

-In February 2020, Parkland renewed its agreement with British Columbia-based restaurant chain White Spot to operate Triple-O's locations as part of its Town Pantry (Chevron) and On the Run-branded convenience stores, with plans to extend the chain into Alberta and Ontario as well.
+In February 2020, Parkland renewed its agreement with British Columbia-based restaurant chain White Spot to operate Triple-O's locations as part of its Town Pantry (Chevron) and On the Run-branded convenience stores, with plans to extend the chain into Alberta and Ontario.
+That year, the company renamed itself Parkland Corporation.

 In September 2020, Parkland USA acquired from Couche-Tard the rights to the On the Run brand in most U.S. states, with an intent to further-expand the chain into a North American operation.

 In 2021, Parkland acquired 156 gas stations from Husky Energy for $156 million.
 These stations are located on Vancouver Island as well as the metropolitan areas of Calgary, Toronto and Vancouver.

 In January 2022, Parkland acquired frozen-food retailer M&M Food Market for $332 million.
 The purchase was part of a broader foray into food service by Parkland, in order to diversify its business beyond fuel retail (especially amid the growth of the electric vehicle market).
 Parkland planned to offer M&M products as part of On the Run's product line, while also maintaining its standalone locations and other distribution agreements.
-In late October 2022, Parkland announced a deal with U.S.-based EV charger company FreeWire Technologies to install EV chargers at 25 locations across British Columbia.
+In late-October 2022, Parkland announced a deal with U.S.-based EV charger company FreeWire Technologies to install EV chargers at 25 locations across British Columbia.

+Parkland has faced calls from activist investor Engine Capital and stakeholder Simpson Oil for the sale of non-core assets, restructuring operations to improve value, and prioritising stock buybacks.
+In March 2024, Parkland announced plans to sell 157 of its gas stations—mostly in Ontario and Quebec—to third-party operators, while maintaining fuel supply agreements with the new owners.
+In June 2024, Parkland announced the sale of its propane business to Avenir Energy.
+In August 2024, it was reported that Parkland had declined a takeover offer from Sunoco in 2023.
+In September 2024, Parkland announced its intent to sell its operations in Florida.

+On May 5, 2025, Parkland announced that it had agreed to be acquired by Sunoco for US$9 billion.
+The combined company, SUNCorp LLC, would become the largest independent fuel distributor in the Americas, with a network of over 11,000 retail locations.
+The agreement is subject to approval under the Investment Canada Act, while Simpson Oil has signalled an opposition to the acquisition and has been attempting to engage in a proxy fight for control of the company's board.

+On October 31, 2025, Sunoco LP completed the acquisition of the company.